-&lt;sup>9 There are six trustees: the Secretaries of the Treasury (managing trustee), Health and Human Services, and Labor; the Commissioner of the Social Security Administration; and two public trustees who are appointed by the President and confirmed by the Senate for a 4-year term.
+9 There are six trustees: the Secretaries of the Treasury (managing trustee), Health and Human Services, and Labor; the Commissioner of the Social Security Administration; and two public trustees who are appointed by the President and confirmed by the Senate for a 4-year term.
 By law, the public trustees cannot both be members of the same political party.

 Beneficiary-to-Worker Ratio.
 The expenditure projections for both the OASDI and Medicare Programs reflect the aging of the large baby-boom generation, born in the years 1946 to 1964, and its ultimate passing.
-Chart 1 shows that the number of OASDI beneficiaries per 100 covered workers is projected to grow rapidly from 36 in 2015 to 47 in 2035 as the baby boom generation enters their retirement years and receives benefits.
-After 2035 the baby boom's influence will have dissipated, and it is projected that the beneficiary-worker ratio will continue to rise but at a slower pace due to increasing longevity, reaching 51 beneficiaries per 100 workers by 2090.
-(In rough terms, the beneficiary-to-worker ratio at any point in time reflects the birth rates experienced by the generations who are retired; the birth rates of the baby boom generations' parents were much higher than those of the baby boomer generations and the generations to follow them.)
+Under the intermediate assumptions, cost rates are projected to rise rapidly between 2017 and 2035, primarily because the number of beneficiaries rises much more rapidly than the number of covered workers as the baby-boom generation retires.
+Chart 1 shows that the number of OASDI beneficiaries per 100 covered workers is projected to grow rapidly from 36 in 2016 to 46 in 2035 as the baby boom generation enters their retirement years and receives benefits.
+In rough terms, the beneficiary-to-worker ratio at any point in time reflects the birth rates experienced by the generations who are retired.
+The baby-boom generation had lower fertility rates than their parents, and it is expected that lower fertility rates will persist for all future generations; therefore, the ratio of beneficiaries to workers will rise rapidly and reach a permanently higher level after the baby-boom generation retires.
+Due to increasing longevity, the ratio of beneficiaries to workers will generally rise slowly thereafter, reaching 50 beneficiaries per 100 workers by 2090.
 A similar demographic pattern confronts the Medicare Program.

-Chart 1-OASDI Beneficiaries per 100 Covered Workers 1970-2089
+Chart 1-OASDI Beneficiaries per 100 Covered Workers 1970-2090